 Typically, the costs to provide comprehensive public safety services make up over 40% (\$2.89 million) of the Town's operational expenses.
 There are two independent service providers within the Public Safety Department: Law Enforcement and Fire and Emergency Services.
 These first responder services are provided to the Town through contracts with Maricopa County Sherriff's Office (MCSO) and Rural Metro.
 This contractual model permits the Town to have access to a broader range of services in the most economical manner.
-This cost-effective approach is important as the costs for municipally run public safety pensions continue to rise over recent years along with the costs to equip, train and retain these first responders.
+This cost-effective approach is important as the costs for municipally run public safety enterprises has grown exponentially throughout the state and nation as the costs of public safety pensions continue to rise over recent years along with the costs to equip, train and retain these first responders.